 The Krath cult was founded by two young nobles from the Empress Teta system, Satal Keto and his cousin Aleema, 3,998 years before the Battle of Yavin.
 Bored with their pampered lives, the two began dabbling in Sith magics and founded a secret society of like-minded individuals that they named the Krath after a mythological figure from the stories of their youth.
 The cousins traveled to Onderon in their search for further knowledge of the Dark Side and stumbled upon the spirit of former Dark Lord of the Sith Freedon Nadd.
 Sensing an opportunity, Nadd took on both as students and opened their minds to the mysteries of the Sith, transforming their cult from a group of dilettantes into a true power.

 The Ketos used their newfound knowledge to stage a coup in the Empress Teta system, overthrowing the father of Satal and eventually consolidating control over the entire system.
 The Jedi Order recognized the threat that this resurgence in Sith power posed, especially so shortly after they had assisted in putting down a revolt also caused by Freedon Nadd in Onderon’s capital.
 Due to their desire to end the Naddist influence once and for all, the Jedi called for a Conclave on the planet Deneba to discuss their options.
-The Keto’s struck out against the Jedi during their Conclave, slaying many, among others the Jedi Master Arca Jeth.
+The Ketos struck out against the Jedi during their Conclave, slaying many, including the Jedi Master Arca Jeth.
 Enraged, Jeth’s student Ulic Qel-Droma infiltrated the Krath in order to bring them down from within.
-The Keto’s were wise to his machinations however, and Aleema seduced him to the dark side.
+The Ketos were wise to his machinations, however, and Aleema seduced him to the Dark Side.
 After slaying Satal, who had attacked him in a jealous rage, Qel-Droma and Aleema ruled the Krath together.

-This new power was vital to the Krath and to the Brotherhood of the Sith at large, as they engaged in the Krath Holy Crusade of the Great Sith War.
+This new power was vital to the Krath and to the Brotherhood of the Sith at large as they engaged in the Krath Holy Crusade of the Great Sith War.
 The Krath raided numerous planets, enslaving the inhabitants and building countless temples.
-Tensions between the Sith and Krath arose during the fighting however, leading Aleema Keto engaging in open infighting against her Sith comrades.
+Tensions between the Sith and Krath arose during the fighting however, leading Aleema Keto to engage in open infighting against her Sith comrades.

-The few Krath that remained alive at the conclusion of the Great Sith War scattered throughout the Outer Rim, with most remaining close to the Sith tomb world of Korriban.
-Several thousand years later, a distant relative of the Ketos named Sebban Keto would reconstitute the cult on the planet Cinnagar, and it is from him that our modern Krath take shape.
+The few Krath who remained alive at the conclusion of the Great Sith War scattered throughout the Outer Rim, with most remaining close to the Sith tomb world of Korriban.
+Several thousand years later, a distant relative of the Ketos named Sebban Keto would reconstitute the cult on the planet Cinnagar.
+It is from him that our modern Krath take shape.

 From time to time, the isolated and secretive Krath would reach out to powerful individuals in an attempt to train them in their mysteries.
 One such individual was the second Grand Master of the Dark Jedi Brotherhood, Jedgar Octavius Paladin.
 In an attempt to learn more about the cult, Lord Paladin sent his trusted Herald, the Sith Melan Pyr, to investigate.
-Pyr took quickly and well to the teachings of the Krath, and upon his return Lord Paladin was so impressed that he sent envoys to the cult, offering them protection and access to the Brotherhood’s archives and holocrons in exchange for their wisdom and counsel.
+Pyr took quickly and well to the teachings of the Krath, and, upon his return, Lord Paladin was so impressed that he sent envoys to the cult to offer them protection and access to the Brotherhood’s archives and holocrons in exchange for their wisdom and counsel.

 This caused a rift in the Krath, as some were concerned about having to be subservient to yet another Sith-led Brotherhood, while others saw the opportunity to gain control and power through service as counselors.
 The former remained on Cinnegar while the latter split, joining the Brotherhood as an Order of the Dark Brotherhood.
 Lord Paladin tasked Pyr, who had done so well in his initial objective of infiltrating the Krath, with leading this new Order, and so the former Sith, Melan Pyr, became the first Krath High Priest since Ulic Qel-Droma.